-Sumo squad is for lower body strength, take a wider stance and turn the feet outside.
+Sumo squad is for lower body strength, taking a wider stance, and turning the feet outside.
 Uplift your upper body and keep your back straight.
 Grasp your hands together at chest level and push your body up and down with the help of heels.

 2. Knee Hugs

 Hug your chest by your one leg with the help of your hands and then release it like a gate.
 Then again do this with another leg.
 Make sure to stand straight while doing this.

 Stand straight and open your hands in a T shape.
 Now make circles with the help of your arms and move back and forth.
 This will warm up your back and shoulder.